A Kid Destroyed a Thousand Dollars Worth of Makeup At Sephora?

 I am just so tired of these bashing parents for what their kids do crap.
 I’ve been a parent for 21 years, and I know a secret about parenting sometimes despite your best efforts your kids will do something you find appalling.

 If a kid did this not only should we ask where was mom or dad but why the heck didn't any of the store employees stop it?

 Taking a picture of a broken display at Sephora and then lecturing people about parenting without knowing what happened is as childish as anyone destroying the makeup.

 You never see a Mother rushing out of a shop with a child in tow in the mall right?
 Maybe the kid had to go to the bathroom.
 She saw small glittery footprints.
 I'm calling her out on that too.
-I cant be sure, but there are not any shimmer shades there.
+I can't be sure, but there are not many shimmer shades there.
 Perhaps one in the back row.
 I doubt it made a big enough mess on the floor to step on it and leave a footprint.
 Not even that much powder fell on to the display below so I am calling BS on the whole thing.